jnk0le/random/pipeline cycle test/README.md

 ### overall

-there is no `nop` elimination, they are just not creating execution stalls as things listed below It is recommended to align loop entries by enlarging instructions with `.w` suffix rather than using straight `nop` alignment (e.g. `.align 3`)
+there is no `nop` elimination, they are just not creating execution stalls as things listed below It is recommended to align loop entries by enlarging instructions with `.w` suffix rather than using straight `nop` alignment (e.g. `.balign 8`)

 `movw` + `movt` pair can dual issue with mutual dependency